Updated: October 26, 2021

-On January 16th, 2018, Regional Council approved Administrative Order 2017-013-OP to guide the decision making regarding the designation of off-leash areas within municipal parks.
-We invite you to review the staff report that accompanied the new Administrative Order.
+On January 16, 2018, Regional Council approved Administrative Order 2017-013-OP to guide the designation of off-leash areas within municipal parks.
+Further information about the process of identifying and assessing sites is outlined in the staff report that accompanied the new Administrative Order.

-Regional Council also directed staff to identify potential additional off-leash areas within the communities of Cole Harbour, Eastern Passage, Spryfield and Dartmouth.
-Staff are currently undertaking this review.
+With the adoption of the Administrative Order, Regional Council directed that additional off-leash areas be considered within the communities of Dartmouth, Cole Harbour, Eastern Passage, and Spryfield.

-Detailed design of the new off-leash area is part of the 2020/21 Capital Budget and funds for construction will be included in future budgets.
+Detailed design of the new off-leash area will be included in future budgets.

 For further information, please contact: